IT/OT Lifecycle Management

 Without a Lifecycle-driven operating model, infrastructure remains a collection of isolated systems and tools - instead of a controlled, traceable and consistently managed operational environment.

-The IT/OT Operations Lifecycle as a Controlled System
+The IT/OT Lifecycle as a Controlled System

-The IT/OT Operations Lifecycle defines how infrastructure is managed from initial deployment to decommissioning.
+The IT/OT Lifecycle defines how infrastructure is managed from initial deployment to decommissioning.
 It provides a structured and controlled framework to ensure consistency, stability, and long-term operational control across all environments.

 The Lifecycle operates as a connected system: